‘One Piece’ Chapter 932 Spoilers: Komurasaki’s Identity Revealed, Robin In Huge Trouble At Orochi’s Mansion

-One Piece Chapter 932 is yet to be officially released but spoilers are already surfacing on the web.
-The upcoming chapter of One Piece will mainly focus on the feast at the mansion of Shogun Kurozumi Orochi where chaos is about to start.
+One Piece Chapter 932 is yet to be officially released, but spoilers are already surfacing on the web.
+The upcoming chapter of One Piece will mainly focus on the feast at the mansion of Shogun Kurozumi Orochi, where chaos is about to start.
 Will Robin and Komurasaki be fine after Orochi shows his true form?

-In the spoilers posted at Reddit, One Piece Chapter 932 started with Shogun Orochi and his subordinates watching Komurasaki excellently plays music.
+In the spoilers posted on Reddit, One Piece Chapter 932 started with Shogun Orochi and his subordinates watching Komurasaki excellently play music.
 While everyone is busy at the banquet, Strawhat Pirates archaeologist Nico Robin has been caught by the Oniwabanshu, the squad of ninjas who serve Shogun Orochi, while she’s roaming around the mansion.

 Robin told the Oniwabanshu that she’s a “Witching Hour Boy” sent to the mansion to investigate the money flow in the Flower Capital.
 The leader of the Oniwabanshu ordered his men to arrest Robin.
 The ninjas decided to attack Robin, but when they hit her, his body turned into flowers.
-One Piece Chapter 932 revealed that the Oniwabanshu were only talking to an image created using Robin’s devil fruit power.
+The new chapter revealed that the Oniwabanshu were only talking to an image created using Robin’s devil fruit power.

 While escaping, Robin called Nami, Shinobu, and Brook and informed them that there are 11 ninjas at Shogun Orochi’s mansion.
 The leader of the Oniwabanshu told his men to continue their pursuit of Robin.
 Instead of leaving the mansion, Robin decided to return to the feast.